Kora exchanged hugs with her fellow barbarians. “My brothers!” Her face was marked by an ear-to-ear grin. “It is good to see you!”

 “My heart tells me we have more to do.”

 He nodded.
-“Your heart speaks true, Kor’Thank.
-I have been informed by an Akashic entity of a locus of evil we must destroy.
+“Your heart speaks true.
+According to an Akashic entity I have just communed with, there is a locus of evil we must still destroy.
 It lies to this world’s north.”

 Kora straightened up.
 “ANOS.
-You’re talking about their central facility. ’Tis an evil structure filled with demons and unholy machines.”
+Their central facility. ’Tis an evil structure.
+Filled with demons and unholy machines.”